mthomas46/LlamalyticsHub/reports/github_audit_mthomas46_LlamalyticsHub_master.md

 **Summary:**

-File: setup.py

-Summary: This file contains the setup script for the ollama-code-llama Python package, which provides an interface to the Ollama 7B Code Llama model.
-It defines the project's metadata, dependencies, and entry points for the CLI.
+This file is the `setup.py` script for an open-source Python project that provides a command-line interface (CLI) for interacting with an Ollama 7B Code Llama model.
+The CLI allows users to run and analyze code locally, as well as submit code to the Ollama platform for analysis.

-Bugs or issues found: None that were identified durin

----

-### `run_server.sh`

-**Summary:**

-This file appears to be a shell script that starts a gunicorn server for the HTTP API.
-The file contains a few lines of code, including the command to start the server.
-However, there are some issues with this file:

-* The file is not well-structured, making it difficult to understand and maintain.
+Here are some pote

+**Suggestions:**

+* Use a more recent version of `setuptools`.

 ---